moorebarrett-jodiann/ta-final-project/README.md

 # T&A Streaming

-## Tools and Automation Final Project
+## Streaming Website using Vanilla JavaScript

 ### Contributors: